Sociology Course Offerings

-A seminar course primarily designed for first-year students, sophomores and juniors, on a special topic in sociology or anthropology.
+A seminar course primarily designed for freshmen, sophomores and juniors, on a special topic in sociology.
 It may be proposed by either students or an interested faculty member.
 Prerequisite: instructor’s consent.

 SOCI 300 Social Research Methods

-SOCI 352 Foundations of Social Theory – GS 10
+SOCI 352 Foundations of Social Theory – GS10 C-WT

 This course traces the development of social theory from the Enlightenment to the 21st century.
 Topics examined include: the nature of science and other forms of knowledge; the relationship between self and society; how social order is maintained; how power is exercised; how meanings emerge; and how change occurs.
 Running through the course is the question of what social theory offers to us individually and collectively in understanding and acting in a world that is complex and multi-layered.
 Offered annually.

 SOCI 361 / WMGS 361 Gender, Sexuality, and Society